This is an unusual web page for a psychologist.

 Why do I measure my effectiveness?

 If I ask you for simple feedback about how therapy is going and how you feel, I will be more effective in helping you get the change you want.
-Research strongly supports this (in the second graph, compare the first two benchmarks with the third and fourth columns).
+Research strongly supports this.
+Some therapists are now being trained in "evidence-based treatments" whose effectiveness is based on the performance of a few highly partisan, highly trained therapists in strictly controlled studies.
+There is so much variability in quality among therapists that the results of such studies tell us nothing about how effective a therapist is who happens to train in one of these methods.
+Direct evidence of an individual therapist's actual outcomes is much more valid and meaningful to potential clients.
 Also, by providing referrers (such as physicians) with data about my overall effectiveness, I can be accountable to them without compromising my clients’ privacy.

 Back to top